 - City of Austin Planning & Development Review Department

 - Austin/Travis County Health and Human Services Department (HHSD)

 - Austin Community Development Commission

 CPSCI Project Team

-Design Team: The Austin City Council selected the partnership of Chicago-based Farr Associates, a nationally-recognized leader in sustainable development, and Austin-based Urban Design Group (UDG), a firm with experience in several successful Central Texas projects, to create the master plan and regulating plan for the project site.
+Design Team: The Austin City Council selected the partnership of Chicago-based Farr Associates, a nationally-recognized leader in sustainable development, and Austin-based Urban Design Group (UDG), now known as Dunaway Associates, a firm with experience in several successful Central Texas projects, to create the master plan and regulating plan for the project site.
 Together, Farr Associates and UDG made up the CPSCI Joint Venture Design Team with UDG acting as the project manager.

 Public Engagement Team: The CPSCI Public Engagement Team (PET) included members of the Colony Park Neighborhood Association (CPNA), staff from the City of Austin, and dedicated faculty, staff, and students from The University of Texas at Austin (UT) and Austin Community College (ACC).
 The goal of the PET was to maximize public participation in the CPSCI community planning process and other capacity-building activities geared towards residents within the outreach area.